February 7, 2018, 6pm

 NEW DATE: This event has been rescheduled for Monday, March 5, at 5:30 PM, due to inclement weather.

-Join us Wednesday, February 7, at 6:00 PM for the inaugural Winter-Miller Lecture, to be given by artist Nicole Eisenman.
+Please join us on March 5, at 5:30 PM, for the inaugural Winter/Miller Lecture, to be given by artist Nicole Eisenman.

 Nicole Eisenman (b.
 1965, Verdun, France) has created a body of psychologically revealing work that includes installations, drawings, animations, and paintings.
 Her unique sense of humor permeates her work.
 Simultaneously playful, biting, and raunchy, she challenges cultural and social norms associated with gender and sexuality, popular culture, and the current art scene.